Friday, November 6, 2020

 DAMN he hated royalty…!
 Once Ceareste told their beloved 'ally' how to get rid and fix the problem, then he would, sure, but once that happened, whatever evidence of his ‘secret’ that was going on here would probably soon go with it during that whole ‘clean up’ process.

-Ceareste had said two months, signed by the King himself in that letter and Varhi now realized that he had foolishly argued it down to just one month under the Avotash's own behalf because he wanted to look into that letter, but not upset him too much.
+Ceareste had said two months, signed by the King himself in that letter and Varhi now realized that he had foolishly argued it down to just one month under Avotash's own behalf because he wanted to look into that letter, but not upset the man too much.
 A little give and take was par for the course…

 Traveling from Ceareste back to Masirean had taken nearly two weeks in of itself and it had taken him alone just four days to get here on practically foot.
 Of course, he didn't have royal transportation like royalty had.
 If his time estimation was correct, So they would be arriving here in roughly two weeks.
 He hated to admit it, but he had been played beautifully like a fiddle by that crook… Avotash probably knew he would open the letters and look at what was going on in the first place and had baited him with this 'proposition' and he had fallen for it, hook line and sinker.